-This certificate prepares students to earn their CompTIA Linux+, Linux Professional Institute LPIC-1 Linux Server Professional and the SUSE Certified Linux Administrator certifications.
+This certificate prepares students to earn an industry recognized Linux certification.
 Students will have the skills for jobs in Linux/Unix administration, server administration, and network support.

-This program is not Financial Aid eligible.
+This program is not financial aid eligible.

 There is a growing demand for Linux administrators in New Hampshire.
 In September 2015, the job search site Indeed.com listed over 35 Linux administrators and similar jobs open in the state.
 National median salaries are \$88,704 (salary.com, September 2015).
 Job growth in this field is projected at 7.4% in New Hampshire through 2022 (www.nhes.nh.gov/elmi/products/proj.htm).